MbuviM/Landing-Page/README.md

 # Therapist Connect

 ## Overview
 Therapist Connect is a web application designed to help users find therapists and for therapists to register and be listed in the directory.
-The website offers features such as searching for therapists by location and type of therapy, logging in, and signing up.
+The website offers features such as searching for therapists by location and type of therapy.

 ## Features
 - **Homepage:** A welcoming introduction to the site with navigation links.